konsumer/angular-cardflow/README.md

 1. Include the cardflow.js script provided by this component into your app. (if you are using bower, type `bower install angular-cardflow`, then add `bower_components/angular-cardflow/cardflow.js` to  your HTML)
 2. Add angular-cardflow as a module dependency to your app.
 3. Add CSS to make it look nice.
 I tried to keep all of the look & animation in CSS only, for maximum configurability.
-There is an example in `examples/cardflow.css`.
-You may want to disable shadows & gradients for good performance on mobile.
+There is a simple example in `examples/cardflow.css`, and see `.cardflow-fancy` stuff in `examples/demo.css` for fancier styles.
+You may not want to use shadows & gradients on things that move (or things under moving things) for good performance on mobile.

 ## Attributes